Page 12 – Was the Qur’an copied from the Bible?

 Dr. Maurice Bucaille was so fascinated by the discovery that he devoted himself to learning the Arabic language in order to be able to read the Qur’an in its original text and to study its meaning.

 In 1976 he wrote a book titled: “The Bible, the Qur’an and Science” which caused a furor in high academic circles, particularly in the Christian world.
 In his book, Dr. Bucaille aimed to prove that the Qur’an is in agreement with scientific facts, while the Bible is not.
 He claimed that in Islam, science and religion have always been “twin sisters”.
 Also and according to Dr. Bucaille, there are monumental errors of science in the Bible and not a single error in the Qur’an, whose descriptions of natural phenomena make it compatible with modern science.
-Dr. Bucaille concluded that the Qur’an is the reliable word of God.
+Dr. Bucaille concluded that the Qur’an is the reliable word of God and he eventually converted to Islam.

-The first recorded modern discovery of mummies occurred in the 16th century when European travellers and explorers began visiting Egypt.
-So, how could the author of the Qur’an have known that Pharaoh’s body, long deceased for centuries, was being preserved in Egypt, especially when the process of mummification wasn’t understood until the 19th century and breakthroughs like CT scans came only in the mid-20th century?
-How could Muhammad (Pbuh) have predicted that Pharaoh’s body would later be discovered as a sign, especially when this isn’t mentioned in the Bible?
-Where could he have obtained such knowledge and information?
+The first modern discovery of mummies was recorded in the 16th century when European travellers and explorers started visiting Egypt.
+So, how could Muhammad (pbuh) would have known that Pharaoh’s body, which had been dead for centuries, was being preserved in Egypt, especially since mummification wasn’t fully understood until the 19th century, and breakthroughs like CT scans came much later in the mid-20th century?
+How could Muhammad (pbuh) have predicted that Pharaoh’s body would eventually be found as a sign, especially since this isn’t mentioned in the Bible?
+Where could he have possibly gotten such knowledge?

 —————————————————————–

-So if Muhammad (pbuh) could not have copied it from the Bible as there is no passage which describes the stages of human embryonic development, could he have written the Qur’an himself?
-Let us see what scientific experts have to say:
+If Muhammad (pbuh) couldn’t have copied it from the Bible, since there’s no passage describing the stages of human embryonic development, could he have written the Qur’an himself?
+Let’s take a look at what scientific experts have to say:

 Dr. E. Marshall Johnson: Professor Emeritus of Anatomy and Developmental Biology at Thomas Jefferson University, Philadelphia, Pennsylvania, USA: